 Little toys (like Legos) and small toy parts (like screws) are tempting items to travel up the nose.
 After all, it's easy for playtime to get a bit wild!

 Tip: Before buying toys and games for your child, pay attention to the age recommendations, small parts included, and any product recalls you see in the news, Dr. Jana advises.
 Even if small toys and parts don't end up in the nose, they can create choking hazards.
+(Click here to see recently recalled toys and household items.)

 Feeding your little guy can be messy.
 Since half the food falls on the floor, it's easy to assume the other half makes it into the mouth.
 Not necessarily.